DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/add-navigation/add-bookmarks-and-a-document-map.md

 	The root bookmark displays the report name if you do not specify this property.

 > [!NOTE]
 > Duplicated bookmarks are suppressed to prevent adding multiple bookmarks with the same name to a final document.
-You can disable the  report's **BookmarkDuplicateSuppress** property to allow duplicated bookmarks.
+You can disable the  report's **Bookmark Duplicate Suppress** property to allow duplicated bookmarks.